JulianNeuberger/FridAI/README.md

 label/class while presenting samples, the network has never seen

 The x-axis of each plot is the training progress, measured in epochs.
-One epoch is done, when all training data has been presented to the neural net once.
+One epoch is finished, when all training data has been presented to the neural net once.

 The y-axis is the loss(error)/accuracy (or whatever metric is measured).